tusharsial/tusharsial.github.io/_pages/projects.md

         </div>
     </div>
     <p style="font-style: italic; margin-top: 10px; text-align: center;">
-        <strong>Fig.</strong> Optimally controlled covariances (gray wireframe ellipsoids) and $5$ closed-loop state sample paths for the Noisy CW model in the (a) position and (b) velocity coordinates.
+        <strong>Fig.</strong> Optimally controlled covariances (gray wireframe ellipsoids) and 5 closed-loop state sample paths for the Noisy CW model in the (a) position and (b) velocity coordinates.
 The hollow circular markers denote the initial conditions for these sample paths.
-The red wireframe ellipsoids correspond to the position and velocity marginal covariances of $\Sigma_{d}$.
+The red wireframe ellipsoids correspond to the position and velocity marginal covariances of Σ<sub>d</sub>.
     </p>
 </div>